 Alaska seems designed for living off the grid.
 There are no homeschooling laws.
 The state has the lowest tax burden in the country.
 Only 25 municipalities have a property tax, so if you live outside of them, you won’t even have to worry about property tax.
 There are no rules against gardening and you are allowed to raise farm animals as long as you have warm housing.

 If you like the way Alaska sounds but don’t want to live that far from the lower 48, Montana is quite similar.
 Its only downsides are higher property prices and property taxes.

 Missouri is a state that nearly encourages living off the grid.
 There are areas without zoning or building codes.
 Water collecting is completely legal, and rainfall averages 41 inches a year.
 When you’re living off the grid, this is invaluable.
 You don’t have to have a septic tank or well to live on your land.
 Land is affordable.
 There is a long growing season, and the state lets your farm animals graze year-round.
+You can find all the Ranch Supplies you need in abundance (which is likely the case with many other states, too).
+Farming can be practiced quite easily here.
 Some areas even let you grow grain to feed your livestock.
 Winters here are somewhat mild and homeschooling laws are rather relaxed.

 While authorities in a number of states are making it impossible to live off the grid, there are still places you can go.
 Climate, costs and what you’d like the complete freedom to do determine the best state for you to choose for living off the grid.